Realm-Bot/docs/realm-modules/live-playerlist.md

 - Confirm Live Playerlist is enabled in the module.
 - Confirm a Discord Destination channel is selected.
-- Verify permissions: View Channel, Send Messages (and Embed Links if required).
+- Verify permissions: View Channel, Send Messages, Embed Links, and Read Message History.
-- Confirm the Realm is connected and functioning.
+- Confirm the Relay Account is connected to the selected Realm.

 ### The playerlist is not updating

 - Updates occur every 5 minutes; wait for the next cycle.
 - Confirm the bot remains online and has access to the destination channel.
+- Reconnect the Microsoft/Xbox account if authentication has expired.

 ### Device/playtime fields are missing